Elementary | Middle | Young Adult | Adult | Organization & Articles

 Hands Around the Library: Protecting Egypt's Treasured Books

-By Susan L. Roth, Karen Leggett Abouraya
+By Karen Leggett Abouraya and Susan L. Roth (Illustrator)

 Mama Africa!: How Miriam Makeba Spread Hope with Her Song